 As Choristers progress through the program, they earn colored ribbons indicating their progress (much like martial arts programs) Choristers are paid a small stipend for attending rehearsals and worship services.
 This stipend increases as they reach higher levels in the VOICE for LIFE curriculum.
 Choristers are given small deductions from their stipend for tardiness or forgetting their pencil.
 This stipend incentivizes commitment and discipline, and demonstrates to the Chorister the importance of their leadership of and contribution to the group.

-During rehearsal, Choristers leave the Sanctuary to attend individual or small-group vocal coaching sessions with one of Christ Church's professional Vocal Coaches, Jennifer Piazza-Pick and Dr. Madeline Miskie.
+During rehearsal, Choristers leave the Sanctuary to attend individual or small-group vocal coaching sessions with Christ Church's professional Vocal Coach, Dr. Madeline Miskie.
 This allows us to keep track of Choristers' individual vocal needs and make sure they are developing a reliable, healthy vocal technique.
-You can read more about our Vocal Coaches on the staff page.
+You can read more about our Vocal Coach on our staff page.

 Our program ends on Sunday, May 31, 2020, roughly aligning with the school year.